 In this section we provide the results and analysis for eight benchmarks which span a wide variety of uses of AspectJ.
 Although AspectJ is becoming quite popular there is no existing AspectJ benchmark set, thus our first challenge was to collect benchmarks that were representative of many different applications of AspectJ.
-All of our benchmarks were collected from public sources on the web, and can be obtained from http://www.sable.mcgill.ca/ benchmarks/.
+All of our benchmarks were collected from public sources on the web, and we are currently working on contacting all authors so we can release the benchmark set in conjunction with the final version of this paper.
 We believe that providing an interesting and diverse benchmark set is an important contribution in itself.